rospus/csvinpg/README.md

 csvinpg
 =======

-A bash script that mirrors a remote (S)FTP directory, checks, fix and reassembles downloaded csv files before import in PostgreSQL.

-Script helps in a particular situation, quite common in massive postal printing.
-Code is well documented, shouldn't be a problem understanding how it works.
+**Bash Script for Mirroring, Validating, and Importing Remote CSV Files**

+This Bash script automates the process of mirroring a remote directory (via SFTP), validating and repairing any downloaded CSV files, and then importing them into a PostgreSQL database.
+This is particularly useful for scenarios involving large-scale postal printing.

+The script is well-documented, making it easy to understand its functionality and customize it for specific needs.

 ;-)